World Women’s Snooker (WWS) is responsible for the WWS Tour, an international development circuit for female players around the world.

-The World Women’s Snooker Tour hosts several world ranking events each season, most notably the World Women’s Snooker Championship.
-Contested since 1976, the most prestigious event in women’s snooker has been staged in countries including England, Singapore, Malta and Thailand in recent seasons, with players from around the world taking part.
+The highlight of each year is the prestigious World Women’s Snooker Championship.
+Contested since 1976, the biggest event in women’s snooker has been staged in countries including England, Singapore, Malta, Thailand and China in recent seasons.
+The winner of the tournament earns a two-year professional card on the World Snooker Tour.

 In 2015, WWS underwent a major restructure as it became a subsidiary company of snooker’s world governing body, the World Professional Billiards and Snooker Association (WPBSA).
 Previously known as World Ladies Billiards and Snooker, the company became World Women’s Snooker in 2018 as part of its long-term strategy.

 In 2021, a landmark decision was taken by the World Snooker Tour and the WPBSA that the WWS Tour would become an official qualifying tour to the professional circuit.
-Top two ranked players Reanne Evans and Ng On Yee subsequently turned professional for the start of the 2021/22 season.
+Top two ranked players Reanne Evans and Ng On Yee subsequently turned professional for the start of the 2021/22 season, with Mink Nutcharut, Rebecca Kenna, Baipat Siripaporn, Bai Yulu and Panchaya Channoi subsequently joining them.

 With the support provided by the WSF and WPBSA, the World Women’s Snooker Tour provides a clear pathway for the world’s best women players to be able to play at prestigious mixed gender professional events.
-These have included the professional World Snooker Championship in Sheffield, the IWGA World Games in Poland, Challenge Tour, Q School, the Shoot Out and the Champion of Champions.
+These have included the professional World Snooker Championship in Sheffield, the IWGA World Games, Q Tour, Q School, the Shoot Out and the Champion of Champions.

 The WWS board is run on a day-to-day basis by its Board of Directors, under the governance of the WPBSA.
-WPBSA chairman and World Snooker Tour director Jason Ferguson also assists the board in an advisory role.
+WPBSA chairman Jason Ferguson also assists the board in an advisory role.

 Learn more about how you can get involved with women’s snooker either as a player or becoming one of our valued partners.